isimorfizam/coursera-deep-learning-specialization/README.md

 ## Credits

-This repo contains my work for this specialization.
+This repo is a fork from [amanchada](https://github.com/amanchadha), whom I am in great debt for offering his notes and sharing of work!
+The notes are updated by myself.
 The code base, quiz questions and diagrams are taken from the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning), unless specified otherwise.

 ## 2021 Version